kube-rs/website/docs/controllers/testing.md

 ### Functional Variant

-Rather than moving interfaces around to fit definitions of black-box tests, we can can also **remove all our assumptions about code layout** in the first place, and create a more [functional tests](https://en.wikipedia.org/wiki/Functional_testing) instead.
+Rather than moving interfaces around to fit definitions of black-box tests, we can can also **remove all our assumptions about code layout** in the first place, and create more [functional tests](https://en.wikipedia.org/wiki/Functional_testing).

-In functional tests, we instead **run the controller directly**, and test against it:
+In functional tests, we instead **run the controller directly**, and test against it, via something like:

 1. explicitly `cargo run &` the controller binary
 2. `kubectl apply` a test document